 METAMORPHIC ROCKS: GNEISSES, MIGMATITES, GRANULITES, QUARTZITES (polishable), METACONGLOMERATES

-Commercial granites are mixtures of minerals and are composed of visible multicoloured mineral grains.
-Grain of one colour is typically encircled with grains of other colours, e.g. grey quartz is closed to pink orthoclase, white plagioclase and dark mica in true granite.
+Commercial granites are mixtures of minerals and are composed of visible multicolored mineral grains.
+A grain of one color is typically encircled with grains of other colors, e.g. grey quartz is close to pink orthoclase, white plagioclase, and dark mica in true granite.

-On the contrary, marbles in the commercial sense are either without visible grains of calcite (in limestones) or are composed of grouped calcite grains of similar colour (in true marbles).
+On the contrary, marbles in the commercial sense are either without visible grains of calcite (in limestones) or are composed of grouped calcite grains of similar color (in true marbles).

-In commercial granites, the larger the grain size, the lower is the strength, and the greater is the brittleness, because mineral cleavage can manifest better in larger grains.
+In commercial granites, the larger the grain size, the lower the strength, and the greater the brittleness because mineral cleavage can manifest better in larger grains.
 A homogenous structure or a mildly-oriented one is a feature of magmatic rocks.
 Magmatic rocks have a similar appearance (structure, pattern) even over a large area of a slab.

-Characteristic feature of metamorphic rocks is pattern with bands, schlierens (streaks) or waves.
-Every part of a slab has usually a different appearance.
+The characteristic feature of metamorphic rocks is a pattern with bands, schlierens (streaks), or waves.
+Every part of a slab usually has a different appearance.

-The more the quartz, the lighter is the granite in colour, the larger is the microcrack porosity (because of quartz volume decrease during crystalization), and so the lower is the strength, and the lower is the resistance to fire.
-The darker the granite, the more are the dark minerals, and the heavier is the granite.
+The more the quartz, the lighter the granite in color, and the larger the microcrack porosity (because quartz volume decrease during crystalization), and so the lower the strength, and the lower the resistance to fire.
+The darker the granite, the more the dark minerals, and the heavier the granite.

-Granites are hard and cannot be scratched by a nail, knife or glass piece unlike marbles.
+Granites are hard and cannot be scratched by a nail, knife, or glass piece, unlike marbles.
 Depending on the feldspars and quartz portions, the total Mohs Hardness of granite is from 5.5 to 7.
-The darker the granite, the lesser is the quartz, and thus the lower is the hardness.
+The darker the granite, the lesser the quartz, and thus the lower the hardness.